demisto/content/Packs/AnsibleAlibabaCloud/Integrations/AlibabaActionTrailEventCollector/README.md

 Alibaba logs event collector integration for XSIAM.
 This integration was integrated and tested with API version 0.6 of Alicloud Log Service.

-## Configure Alibaba Event Collector on Cortex XSOAR
+## Configure Alibaba Action Trail Event Collector on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Alibaba Event Collector.
+2. Search for Alibaba Action Trail Event Collector.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Required** |